dinozty/CFA_evolution/README.md

 Context Free ：https://github.com/MtnViewJohn/context-free/wiki

-The aesthetic measures used in this project is from:
+The aesthetic measures used in this project are from:

 Kevin Burns.
 (2015) Entropy and optimality in abstract art: an empirical test of visual aesthetics.
 Journal of Mathematics and the Arts 9:3-4, pages 77-90.